Seevet-HQ/shared/README.md

 ## Architecture Notes

 - **Framework Agnostic**: These classes work with any framework (NestJS, Express, Fastify, etc.)
-- **Protocol Agnostic**: Can be used with REST, GraphQL, or any other protocol
+- **Protocol Agnostic**: Can be used with GraphQL or any other protocol
 - **Type Safe**: Full TypeScript support with generics
-- **Consistent**: Standardized response format across all services
+- **Consistent**: Standardized model format across all services